Atlanta, GA to Boise, ID Movers (NEW 2026 Costs)

 • Boise is considered to be safer than Atlanta with a safety index of 65.01 vs Atlanta's 35.77.

-Other things to consider for your Atlanta vs. Boise move
+Other things to consider for your Atlanta to Boise move

 • Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-• State regulator: You can verify a Idaho moving license and its status through the state's public utilities commission.
+• State regulator: To confirm a moving company's license in Idaho, visit the state's public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Boise.
+• Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Boise.
 Get started here.

 Where to live in Boise